 Tribal leaders made several efforts to get the Whitmans to leave, to the point of physical confrontations.
 Whitman was shoved and hit on the chest on one occasion.
 He was cuffed and had his ears pulled another time.
 One day, angered by Whitman’s insistence that they couldn’t come and go in the mission house as they pleased, a group of Cayuse forced their way into the dining room by breaking a door with an ax.
 Then one of them hit Whitman with his fist while another threatened him with a club.

-The tension reached a peak in the fall of 1847, when more than 5,000 immigrants arrived in Oregon.
-One of the wagon trains brought in a virulent form of measles, with devastating effects on the Indians.
-By some estimates, half the Cayuse living near the Whitman mission died in a period of two months.
-Some of the survivors blamed Whitman, saying he was poisoning the Indians to make way for whites.
+The tension reached a peak in the fall of 1847, when more than 4,000 immigrants arrived in Oregon.
+The emigration that year coincided with an outbreak of measles among the Indians.
+The source is not clear -- possibly one of the wagon trains, possibly a trading party that had recently returned from California -- but the effects were devastating, since the Indians lacked immunity to the disease.
+By some estimates, half the Cayuse living near the Whitman mission died within a period of two months.
+Some of the survivors blamed Whitman, saying he was poisoning Indians to make way for whites.

 There were more than 70 people living at the Whitman mission on the morning of November 29, 1847, including the Whitmans, their 10 adopted children, a man who had been hired to teach at the mission’s school, about a dozen laborers, and eight emigrant families.